-The network functions as a JISC mail list that anyone can ask to be added to by emailing Caroline (firstname.lastname@example.org).
+The network has a JISC mail list that anyone can ask to be added to by emailing Caroline (firstname.lastname@example.org).
 We ask that people take responsibility for what they email to the group.
 It should only be used for discussion related to contemplative pedagogy and any disagreements, which we encourage you to explore, are to be discussed in a constructive, kind way.
 You can also chose to receive emails when this blog is edited by clicking on the ‘follow by email’ button below.

-The blog is edited by Caroline Barratt and [kind volunteer/s yet to be named].
-All blogs represent the views of the author only and may not represent the views of others in the network.
+The blog is edited by Caroline Barratt.
+All blogs represent the views of the author only and may not represent the views of other network members.
 You are encouraged to comment on blogs, but again this should be done in a kind, constructive way.
 The editors will remove comments they consider to be offensive.